gabdube/pyshaders/README.md

 Shader attribute arrays can be easily enabled and then disabled using the methods *enable* and *disable*.
 The method "point_to" can be used to wrap glVertexAttribPointer.

+In order to quickly enable/disable the shader attributes, shader.enable_all_attributes / shader.disable_all_attributes
+can be used.

 See the api section for more information you can query on attributes.